-If you join the consulting sector, you’re likely to be earning in the region of £33k, with great perks thrown in such as sponsored MBAs, paid time off for charity work and excellent maternity benefits.
+If you join the consulting sector, you could be starting on a salary as high as £40,00, with great perks thrown in such as sponsored MBAs, paid time off for charity work and excellent maternity benefits.
 But when a recruiter asks you why you want to be a consultant you can’t answer, 'The salary, of course!'
 Make sure you can articulate what your (less tangible) reasons are for wanting to enter the profession.
-We’ve spoken to working graduate consultants from a range of firms and come up with eight great reasons for wanting to be a consultant:
+We’ve spoken to working graduate consultants from a range of firms and come up with seven great reasons for wanting to be a consultant:

 One of the most appealing aspects of management consulting is the huge variety of projects you’ll work on, colleagues you’ll work with and clients you’ll meet.
 Many consultancies also offer international travel opportunities.

 2. Early responsibility

 You’ll be entrusted with responsibility and working with senior clients very soon into your career, which is exciting if you’re the type that thrives on challenge.

 3. Continuous learning

 'There's a lot to learn and this can seem daunting, but everyone here is extremely helpful, so the learning and training has been almost continuous on each team I've been on,' says Louise Meredith, a consultant at Alfa.

 Consulting offers the chance to keep learning and developing throughout your career.

 4. Top-notch workmates

 'I was surprised [during my internship] by how friendly and collaborative the office was: there were frequent meetings with the whole team, which was a great way to understand where my work fitted into the larger context,' says Amy Karet, an associate at L.E.K.
 Consulting.